BUSI-653-codes/City-of-Vancouver-DAP-Project-Part-1-Peddaballe-Vinodh-Kumar-Reddy/README.md

 ### Steps 8 & 9: Data Cleaning & Data Structuring
 * Data cleaning involved converting the columns into desired schema format and ensuring consistency between the two datasets.
 * We also need to ensure the Missing or incomplete records by reviewing the datasets for accuracy of analysis.
-* For this we are goign to use the **"AWS DataBrew"** service.
+* For this we are going to use the **"AWS DataBrew"** service.
-* AWS-DataBrew helps in formatting, handlng missing values, schema changes and other data cleaning and structuring tasks.<br>
+* AWS-DataBrew helps in formatting, handling missing values, schema changes and other data cleaning and structuring tasks.<br>
  ![image](https://github.com/user-attachments/assets/95ecfd16-db46-4427-893d-bb64ed76507a)
 * The above image display the details of “Schema Information” for “**Found Inventory Dataset**” using ‘AWS-DataBrew’.<br>
 ![image](https://github.com/user-attachments/assets/09b68971-8a03-45b0-80a1-f5ce49e5812f)